"As an adult learner with a family and a full time job I never thought going back to school would be enjoyable, but it was!"read her story

 As a student in D'Youville's online programs, you are required to have use of an up-to-date computer and the ability to access high-speed internet.
 You must also have basic knowledge of Microsoft Office and know how to navigate the internet with a browser.

-For network integrity and support purposes D'Youville College policy requires that all computers used on the campus network meet minimum requirements for hardware and software.
+For network integrity and support purposes, D'Youville policy requires that all computers used on the campus network meet minimum requirements for hardware and software.
 Your computers should also have the following components:

 Courses at D’Youville are managed through the Canvas Learning Management System to ensure simple access to documents, grades, and other materials.
 Canvas supports the following operating systems: